May - July 2007

 The decisions I made on the trip broke down into the following:

-1) No More Drugs
+1) No More Partying

 2) No More Wrong Men